 bake the bell pepper by softening the bell pepper on medium to high heat

-Take skewer and but a strip of bake on a skewer, put a strike of turkey on a separate skewer.
+Take skewer and put a strip of bacon on a skewer, put a strike of turkey on a separate skewer.
 Repeat for the cherry tomatoes, bell pepper and cold Serrano ham

 Slice the bread in to small strips as well

 Pinch a skewer in a piece of bread